Dubbo - South

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Dubbo-South has 371 active transport stops, all of which are bus services.
-These stops are covered by 70 different routes that together facilitate 1,412 weekly passenger trips.
-The average distance from residents to the nearest stop is 138 meters, indicating excellent transport accessibility.
+Dubbo South has 371 active public transport stops, all of which are bus stops.
+These stops are served by 70 different routes that together facilitate 1,412 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 138 meters to the nearest stop.

-On average, there are 201 trips per day across all routes, which translates to about 3 weekly trips per individual stop.
+On average, there are 201 daily trips across all routes, equating to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport